-Highlights of EXCO's activities in 2020
+Highlights of EXCO's activities in 2021

 - The EXCO assists the Board to enhance the business strategies and strengthen core competencies of DBS.
-The EXCO meets frequently (14 meetings in 2020) and is able to offer greater responsiveness in the decision-making process of DBS. - In addition to its quarterly review of weak credit cases, matters discussed at the EXCO meetings in 2020 included (i) impact of Covid-19 pandemic on our 2020 financials and action plans; (ii) impact on our business arising from the US' response to Hong Kong's new national security law; (iii) capital distribution and changes to dividends in light of regulatory measures; (iv) update on DBS' business in the current climate and the taskforces which had been set up to look into the long-term consequences of the post-Covid new normal, and business opportunities that may come out of this crisis; and (v) various acquisition and investment opportunities including the amalgamation of LVB with DBS Bank India Limited.
+The EXCO meets frequently (12 meetings in 2021) and is able to offer greater responsiveness in the decision-making process of DBS. - In addition to its quarterly review of weak credit cases, matters discussed at the EXCO meetings in 2021 included (i) review of the DBS Sustainability Report; (ii) renewal of the credit programmes in Singapore for SMEs; (iii) annual reviews of country (transfer risk) limits; and (iv) various acquisition and investment opportunities, including the acquisition of Citigroup's consumer banking business in Taiwan.